lemma-osu/sklearn-raster/docs/pages/guide/getting_started.md

 ### Tutorials

 Coming soon.

+[^rasters]: `sklearn-raster` works with any gridded data of arbitrary dimensionality, including geospatial rasters, climate data, and biomedical imagery.
+The user guide generally focuses on geospatial workflows and uses associated terminology.
+Gridded input datasets are sometimes generically referred to as **feature arrays**.

 [^fit-after-wrap]: Estimators *must* be wrapped before fitting to allow `sklearn-raster` to access necessary metadata like the names and number of targets.
 Wrapping a pre-fit estimator will reset the estimator and raise a warning.